onnx/onnx/docs/OnnxReleases.md

 [schema.h](../onnx/defs/schema.h),
 [helper.py](../onnx/helper.py) and [helper_test.py](../onnx/helper_test.py).
 * Make sure all operators version are even number, if opset version is odd number then increment it and update all corresponding OPs.
-* Start early to create the release summary (draft).

-## Test with TestPyPI
+## Upload to TestPyPI
-**Wheel Files**
+**Wheels**
-* Use `VERSION_NUMBER` like `1.x.0rc1` as release candidate for verification before finally using targeted `VERSION_NUMBER`.
+* In release branch update the version number in file [VERSION_NUMBER] to something like `1.x.0rc1` as release candidate for verification before finally using the targeted version number for this release.
 * Windows
-  * Use GitHub Action (`.github/workflows/release_win.yml`) under onnx repo to produce wheel files for Windows.
+  * Use GitHub Action (`.github/workflows/release_win.yml`) under onnx repo to produce wheels for Windows.
-  * After success, upload the produced wheel files manually to TestPyPI: `twine upload --verbose *.whl --repository-url https://test.pypi.org/legacy/ -u PYPI_USERNAME -p PYPI_PASSWORD`.
+  * After success, upload the produced wheels manually to TestPyPI: `twine upload --verbose *.whl --repository-url https://test.pypi.org/legacy/ -u PYPI_USERNAME -p PYPI_PASSWORD`.
 * Linux and Mac
-  * Use Travis CI from [onnx/wheel-builder](https://github.com/onnx/wheel-builder) repo to produce and automatiallcy upload wheel files for Linux and Mac.
+  * Use Travis CI from [onnx/wheel-builder](https://github.com/onnx/wheel-builder) repo to produce and automatiallcy upload wheels for Linux and Mac.
   * Update `BUILD_COMMIT` as the commit ID of latest release branch in `.travis.yml` and update `ONNX_NAMESPACE` as `ONNX_REL_1_X` in `config.sh `.
+For example: https://github.com/onnx/wheel-builder/pull/27.
   * Update `$PYPI_USERNAME` and `$PYPI_PASSWORD` as `- secure: ***` in `.travis.yml`.
 Create the encrypted variables for these variables by `travis encrypt` in your local machine.
   Reference: https://docs.travis-ci.com/user/environment-variables/#defining-encrypted-variables-in-travisyml
-  * Only `PyPI-test` branch will automatiallcy upload created wheel files to TestPyPI.
+  * Only `pypi-test` branch will automatiallcy upload created wheels to TestPyPI.
   * Currently Python 3.5 on Mac cannot upload wheel successfully in Travis CI.
-In that case, you need to upload the created wheel files to AWS S3 bucket, get the wheel from AWS and upload it manually (same as Windows).
+In that case, you need to upload the created wheels to AWS S3 bucket, get the wheel from AWS and upload it manually (same as Windows).
 To upload to AWS, updade your `ARTIFACTS_KEY`, `ARTIFACTS_SECRET` and `ARTIFACTS_BUCKET` by `travis encrypt`.
 Reference: https://docs.travis-ci.com/user/uploading-artifacts/

 **Source Distribution**
 * Make sure all the git submodules are updated